Students on Wescoe Beach for the first day of classes

 Participate in Jayhawks Give a Flock, KU’s in person bystander intervention program, during Hawk Week.
 Learn skills and tools to identify behavior that puts others at risk for violence, victimization, or perpetration.

-Complete the online training about Title IX and Clery Act to support your interactions with advisors, faculty members, peers, and undergraduate students.
+This is a web-based educational training bringing awareness to interpersonal violence and providing information regarding Title IX and Clery Act to support students’ interactions with advisors, faculty members, peers, and undergraduate students.

 AlcoholEdu